SmolPatches/Senior-Capstone/README.md

   AND datetime({epochSeconds: toInteger(c.StartEpochTime)}) <= datetime('2023-12-31T23:59:59Z')
 return a,s,c
 ```
-**Get the changes that are affecting servers hosting a specific application(with a name) based off of a date range**
+**3.6.8 Get the changes that are affecting servers hosting a specific application(with a name) based off of a date range**
 ```cypher
 MATCH (a:Application{Name:"APP-07270"})-[HOSTS_APP]->(s:Server)
 match (s)-[AFFECTS_SERVER]-(c:Change)